Muy Bien! A Tu?

 What followed were some arguments about safety after hearing stories from fellow travelers and friends.
-We agreed on some important rules and Costa Rica trip was on!
+We agreed upon some important rules first and then Costa Rica trip was on!
 And oh, it just took us a month or so to get reasonable December tickets.
 No biggie!
 Fortunate enough to get decent prices with American Airlines and Avianca.

 The basic safety rules we followed were:

 1. No driving in the dark for more than a few kilometers.
 No walking at night alone.